George Wilberforce Kakoma: Career

 In July 1962, the committee chose Kakoma's composition.
 It had taken him a day to compose the music and write the lyrics for "Oh Uganda, Land of Beauty".

 Kakoma worked as a music teacher in the Masaka District.

 Awards

 Kakoma is a recipient of numerous awards, including the National Independence Medal in 2010.
 Apart from the National Anthem, he contributed to the composition of the East African Community Anthem in 2005.
 He also composed the Uganda Wildlife Authority anthem.

 Later life and death

 Kakoma died on Easter, April 8, 2012 in Kampala's Kololo suburb, aged 89.
-He had been ill since February 2011.